 The Oaks are Dying

-Around September 3, two new problems for our oaks, sycamores and willows were confirmed in Topanga: the polyphagus shot hole borer (PSHB) that infests many species of native and non-native trees, and the foamy bark canker disease caused by the western oak bark beetle (WOBB) that prefers oaks only.
+Around September 3, 2016 two new problems for our oaks, sycamores and willows were confirmed in Topanga: the polyphagus shot hole borer (PSHB) that infests many species of native and non-native trees, and the foamy bark canker disease caused by the western oak bark beetle (WOBB) that prefers oaks only.
 Read more about the dying oaks here.

 P-22 in Griffith Park-KCET

 Mountain lion P-22, who lives in Griffith Park, mauled a koala at the Los Angeles Zoo, but he might never have been there if a wildlife crossing over Highway 101 had been in place.
-See the KCET segment here: www.kcet.org/shows/socal-connected/episodes/northern-white-rhino-p-22-the-nomad
+Watch the KCET segment here.

 Plans Progress for Wildlife Crossing

-The Thousand Oaks Acorn covers the 2 public meetings hosted by CalTrans and the National Wildlife Federation updating progress on the wildlife bridge: www.toacorn.com/news/2016-01-21/Community/Plans_progress_for_wildlife_crossing.html
+The Thousand Oaks Acorn covers the 2 public meetings hosted by CalTrans and the National Wildlife Federation updating progress on the wildlife bridge.
+Read the Acorn article about the plans here.

 LA Remembers It Has a River